 If an employer needs, however, to be authorised for a different activity, it will not be able to rely on this exemption (unless those other activities are credit activities and it has an interim permission for them).

-Not-for-profit bodies will continue to fall within the scope of regulation.
+Not-for-profit bodies continue to fall within the scope of regulation.

-The following organisations currently have OFT group licences:
+The following organisations previously had OFT group licences:

-A not-for-profit body that on 31 March 2014 is covered by a group licence to carry on the activity of debt counselling, will be granted a limited permission authorisation for debt adjusting, debt counselling and providing credit information services, to the extent that those activities were covered by its OFT group licence.
+A not-for-profit body that on 31 March 2014 was covered by a group licence to carry on the activity of debt counselling, was granted a limited permission authorisation for debt adjusting, debt counselling and providing credit information services, to the extent that those activities were covered by its OFT group licence.

 Copyright © 2015 FCA.
 All Rights Reserved.